jakbrtz/MQ-Subject-Selection/Subject Selection/Properties/README.md

     * BIOL2220
     * PSYU3349
     * PSYU3351
+* These subjects' corequisites are not written in the same pattern as the other corequisites:
+	* GEOS2111
+	* MMCC3150
+	* MMCC3160
 * Sometimes there are a pair of subjects with a NCCW relation that only goes one way?
 I'm not sure if this has a special meaning of if they're mistakes.
     * ACST2052 -> AFIN2053
     * AFIN3029 -> ACST3006